 Solution Space summarizes some of the possible approaches for handling this problem, with the third approach selected for implementation.
-Table 13.
-Subport Traffic Class Oversubscription

 No. Approach Description 1 Don't care First come, first served.
 This approach is not fair amongst subport member pipes, as pipes that are served first will use up as much bandwidth for TC X as they need, while pipes that are served later will receive poor service due to bandwidth for TC X at the subport level being scarce.
-2 Scale down all pipes All pipes within the subport have their bandwidth limit for TC X scaled down by the same factor.
+2 Scale down All pipes within the subport have their bandwidth limit for TC X scaled all pipes down by the same factor.
 This approach is not fair among subport member pipes, as the low end pipes (that is, pipes configured with low bandwidth) can potentially experience severe service degradation that might render their service unusable (if available bandwidth for these pipes drops below the minimum requirements for a workable service), while the service degradation for high end pipes might not be noticeable at all.
-3 Cap the high demand pipes Each subport member pipe receives an equal share of the bandwidth available at runtime for TC X at the subport level.
-Any bandwidth left unused by the low-demand pipes is redistributed in equal portions to the high-demand pipes.
+3 Cap the high Each subport member pipe receives an equal share of the bandwidth demand available at run-time for TC X at the subport level.
+Any bandwidth left pipes unused by the low-demand pipes is redistributed in equal portions to the high-demand pipes.
 This way, the high-demand pipes are truncated while the low-demand pipes are not impacted.